 At the end of the 19th century, the town of Dobrich was a famous craft and important economic center.
-The bazaar and the fountain square were in the downtown area and there between the narrow streets were located various workshops - potters, blacksmiths, furriers, woodcarvers and others.
-The clock tower also stood on the square - high, built of white stone, which still measures the time in Dobrich.
+The bazaar and the fountain square were in the downtown area and there, between the narrow streets were located various workshops - potters, blacksmiths, furriers, woodcarvers and others.
 More than 40 years ago, a small complex was built on this place to treasure up the memory of our past and these crafts, as if forgotten over time.
 The complex "Old Dobrich" aims to preserve the way of life, culture and traditions of the Dobrudzha region, as well as to show and pass them on in an accessible way to future generations.
 There are more than 20 workshops here, which still use authentic objects and handicraft tools, carefully kept over time.
 And until today, the masters we will find here continue with talent and inspiration to recreate images of folk culture.
+Let us take a look at the various whitewashed shops to touch the magic of the old crafts.
+The bazaar is alive and work here is in full swing from early morning.
+At the very beginning of the complex is located the pottery workshop.
+As if on the doorstep we feel the gentle breath of fresh clay and how it "comes to life" in the hands of the master.
+Created with a lot of love by Uncle Jendo, today the pottery shop continues to "live" and create through his wife and children.